kxgames/seacow_spreadsheet_prototype/README.md

    Enter values for Industry (A), Price (B), and Implicit Supply/Demand (I/J).
    Pull down the formulas for the remaining columns (C-H).

-2. `./make_industry_interactions.py`
+2. `./make_industry_interactions.py -h`

    This script will fill in the "Industry Interactions" spreadsheet and output an SVG file illustrating the interaction graph.
+You can set a custom random seed to generate different graphs.

 Create "investments" for the players to purchase: